All Episodes

 Someone presented him with a poll in the White House.

-Said, Mr. President, you're wrong about this, according to the American people.
+He said, Mr. President, you're wrong about this, according to the American people.

-Now, did he say, Well, gosh, let's have a focus group.
+Now, did he say, well, gosh, let's have a focus group.

-Oh, let's take a look at the poll and how we can change our position.
+Let's take a look at the poll and how we can change our position.

-He said, Well, we'll just have to do a better job of educating the people.
+He said, well, we'll just have to do a better job of educating the people.

 Part of being a leader is telling the people, quite frankly, when they're wrong.